backpackcloud/trugger/README.md

 - The proxy instance
 - The target instance (may be null if not specified when creating the proxy)

 The context can be used to delegate the method call to the target (using `invoke`) or to another instance (using `invokeOn`).
 The declared method intercepted can be retrieve by using `targetMethod`.

 # Elements of an Object

 ## What is an Element?

 An element is any value that an object holds.
 It may be accessible through a field, invoking a method (a getter or a setter) or even a specific way like the `Map#get` method.

 A basic element in Trugger is a Property or a Field.
 Trugger tries to find a getter and a setter method for the element name and a field with the same name.
 This allows manipulate private fields and properties in the same way without bothering you with the way of handling the value.

 ## Obtaining an Element

-An element is obtained using the method `element` in `org.atatec.trugger.element.Elements`.
+An element is obtained using the method `element` in `Elements`.
 The same features of a field reflection is here with the addition of getting an element without specifying a name.
-A set of predicates are present in `org.atatec.trugger.element.ElementPredicates`.
+A set of predicates are present in `ElementPredicates`.

 ~~~java
 Element value = element("value").in(MyClass.class);